 You can read all about my recommendations for travel backpacks here.
 The backpack you choose should depend on the type of trip you are taking, but my two favourite backpacks are the Osprey Sojourn, which has wheels so you can pull it when the ground is even, and the Osprey Fairview/Farpoint, which opens like a suitcase and is really comfortable to wear.

 Choose a backpack carefully.
 And aim towards a smaller pack – the bigger the pack, the more you will end up taking – and you do have to carry this around for the duration of the trip.

-We took an underwater camera on the trip as we knew we would be doing a lot of diving – a Sony HDR-AS50 Action Cam.
+We took a GoPro to use as an underwater camera on the trip as we knew we would be doing a lot of diving.
 We got some amazing footage while snorkelling in French Polynesia and of the cenotes in Mexico.
-It comes with a waterproof case and is really easy to use.
-Plus there is a remote control wrist band, which we didn’t actually use as we were mainly focusing on underwater filming, but would be awesome for mountain biking and other adventure sports.

 Wherever you are travelling it’s always a good idea to bring a long-sleeved, lightweight top.
 Most temples and churches require you to cover your shoulders and it also helps protect you from the sun.
 Invest in good quality fabrics like cotton and linen that will keep you cool, and choose a top that is loose under your arms.